Sachin-Suresh/laravel-dev/kstych/docs/demo-app.md

 # Blog Application in Kstych framework

-Let's create a simple blog application using Kstych framework
+Let's create a simple blog application using the Kstych framework

 ### Setup the Kstych framework